CONTACT US

 Community Support

-Svelte provides a shallower learning curve when compared to React.
+Svelte provides a shallower learning curve compared to React.
 It also has a cleaner code and perhaps is more intuitive.
-When building simple websites and apps, Svelte, which offers improved load and render times, seems to be the way to go.
+When building simple websites and apps, Svelte offers improved load and render times and easy styling.

 RELATED CASE STUDY